-Looking for a super hit vegetarian recipe?
+Are you looking for a super hit vegetarian recipe?
 I bet you won’t find anything better than Gobi Manchurian.
-This is one of the few vegetarians recipes that can compete with a nonveg dish in taste.
+This is one of the few vegetarian recipes that can compete with a nonveg dish in taste.

 The first thing people often ask is that what is gobi?
-So, a cauliflowers in Hindi / Urdu is called a gobi.
+So, a cauliflower in Hindi / Urdu is called a gobi.
 Gobi Manchurian is made from cauliflower florets dipped in batter and deep fried.
 The fried cauliflower is then tossed in a sweet and sour tomato ketchup sauce.
-The result is juicy flavourful appetiser that is on the spicier side.
+The result is a juicy flavourful appetizer that is on the spicier side.
 This dish can be paired with fried rice can be served as a main course.

 Where it came from?

 Sometimes, people misunderstand Gobi Manchurian as a Chinese dish.
 But actually, it has an Indian origin.
-It was first invented by Chinese community living near kolkata. (source wikipedia) While, the dish was first introduced in Mumbai by Nelson Wang, who was owners of a restaurant and of Chinese descent.
-Gobi Manchurian is a variant of its non - veg version Chicken Manchurian.
-You’d be marvelled at how humble cauliflower is turned into a delicious appetiser.
+It was first invented by the Chinese community living near Kolkata. (source Wikipedia) While, the dish was first introduced in Mumbai by Nelson Wang, who as the owner of a restaurant and of Chinese descent.
+Gobi Manchurian is a variant of its non-veg version of Chicken Manchurian.
+You’d be marveled at how humble cauliflower is turned into a delicious appetizer.

-It’s is not Chinese in origin and is correctly called indo-Chinese dish which is popular all over India, Pakistan and even Britain.
-The dish does have influence of traditional Manchu Cuisine from neighbouring China and taste resemble Chinese cuisine.
-(Manchurian or Manchu Cuisine belongs to ancient Manchuria, a region that had parts of present day China and Russia.)
+It is not Chinese in origin and is correctly called an indo-Chinese dish which is popular all over India, Pakistan, and even Britain.
+The dish influences traditional Manchu Cuisine from neighboring China and tastes resemble Chinese cuisine.
+(Manchurian or Manchu Cuisine belongs to ancient Manchuria, a region that had parts of present-day China and Russia.)

-For this recipe you need crispy fried cauliflower.
-So for best results you need to dig in best frying techniques.
+For this recipe, you need crispy fried cauliflower.
+So for best results, you need to dig into the best frying techniques.

 Double frying technique for extra crisp texture